-Class A aggregate consists of crushed quarry or mine trap rock (basalt, diabase, gabbro or other related igneous rock types), quartzite or granite.
-These are primarily granites from the St. Cloud and Ortonville areas, quartzite from the New Ulm area and trap rock (basalt) from Dresser, Wisconsin.
+Class A aggregate consists of crushed quarry or mine trap (basalt, diabase, gabbro or other related igneous rock types), quartzite or granite.
+These are primary granites from the St. Cloud and Ortonville areas, quartzite form the New Ulm area and trap rock (basalt) from Dresser, Wisconsin.

 Class B aggregate consists of all other crushed quarry or mine rock such as limestone, dolomite, rhyolite and schist.
-Primarily, limestones available near the Rochester area have been used.
+Primary, limestones available near the Rochester area have been used.